spoonapps/docs/doc/quick_start/tour_i/tour_i.md

 ```
 spoon commit	# `commit` creates a new image from a specified container.
-87ddv			# Specify which container you'd like to use with at least 2 digits of the container ID.
+87ddv			# Specify the container with at least 2 digits of the container ID.
 helloworld		# The name you'd like for your new image.
 ```